tanveer128423/Ecommerce-Follow-Along/README.md

  Persistent Authentication: Implemented token storage for maintaining user sessions.

 With this milestone, we have laid the foundation for secure user access and protected API endpoints, ensuring a robust authentication system.

+## Milestone 7 (Backend - User Login Authentication)
+Implemented user login functionality with secure password validation using bcrypt.

+ Key Updates:
+- Created a login API endpoint to authenticate users.
+- Retrieved user data from the database based on email/username.
+- Used bcrypt to compare entered passwords with stored hashed passwords.
+- Implemented error handling for invalid credentials.

+With this milestone, users can securely log in to the application, ensuring safe authentication.